cyverse-archive/Donkey/doc/endpoints/misc.md

 Internally, the data is stored in Riak.
 The Riak bucket name is formed from a combination of the username and the bucket name, such as "testuser-testbucket".
-The content type stored in Riak should be "application/octet-stream".
+The content type stored in Riak will be "application/octet-stream"..

 Buckets and keys are automatically created if they don't already exist.